 The horse on the pictures below has an equal distribution of the weight on the front legs and is therefore vertical straight:

 Vertical imbalance while leaning out

-The center of mass of the horse on the pictures below is going towards the outside front leg and the horse leans out.
+Now the center of mass of the horse on the pictures below is going towards the outside front leg; the horse leans out.
 The horse is therefore vertical out of balance:

 What about your horse?

 - Does he lean in on his shoulder?

 - Does he speed up automatically, but unwanted, in a turn or on a circle?

 - Do you have the feeling that you have to sit on the outside of the back of the horse, otherwise he will fall?

 If you would like to help your horse to find a better balance and to calm down, Straightness Training is a great support for you.

 To learn more and to get started, feel free to: